HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 	multi-threaded and many of the applications can be run concurrently.
 The `--job` option indicates the number of simultaneous jobs that can be run concurrently.
 The `--cpu` option indicates the number of threads available to each job.
-The product of the two should not exceed the total number of CPUs for your machine.
+The product of the two should not exceed the total number of cores or threads allowed for your machine.

 ## Variation with ATAC-seq